 The present research highlights the reliability and generality of contrast effects in priming paradigms.
 Specifically, we observed systematic changes in automatic stereotypic response bias caused by various prime stimuli, and these changes were consistently in the direction that would be predicted by contrast effects.
+For example, in Experiment 1 and Experiment 2, we observed [THAT THE STRENGTH OF A PRIME-TARGET ASSOCIATION DEPENDED ON THE OTHER PRIMES IN THE EXPERIMENT.]
+Additionally, by changing task features to exploit RM contrast effects, we observed patterns of response facilitation that are difficult to explain by the activation of associations alone.
+For example, in Experiment 3, we observed [MARGINAL EVIDENCE THAT A BLACK-GUN ASSOCIATION IS REDUCED BY INCLUSION OF A TARGET CATEGORY THAT IS MORE STRONGLY ASSOCIATED].
+Similarly, in Experiment 4, we observed that, just as White primes can prepare responses to tool targets, they can also preparing responses to giraffes, bananas, abstract art, and grip-strength machines.
+These heterogeneous associations can be parsimoniously explained when one considers that they were presented in contrast to a stronger prime-target mapping.

+Results also illustrate that the strength of associations may be reflected by the (lack of) susceptibility to contextual effects.
 Racial primes with stronger stereotypic associations with guns were found to be less contextually malleable than racial primes with weaker gun associations, and primes with stronger associations tended to have the largest contrastive effect on the other prime categories in the task.
 This is a novel finding, as automatic contrast effects have most typically been found in evaluative, not semantic, priming tasks.
 These data lend support to the RM model and have important implications for tasks measuring implicit bias and stereotypes.

 In concordance with the idea that weak associations are more contextually sensitive than strong associations (Scherer & Lambert, 2012), the present studies found that Black primes facilitated “gun” responses across conditions, regardless of the comparison primes with which they were paired.
 Moreover, as predicted, Hispanic and especially White primes did not facilitate “gun” responses when compared to Black primes, but these primes did facilitate “gun” responses when compared to other neutral prime stimuli.
 This finding suggests that biases measured in these tasks may not be as symmetrical (i.e., simultaneous and complementary biases, as in a White-good bias with a matching Black-bad bias) as is sometimes supposed (see Greenwald et al., 1998).
 Instead, response contrast effects may cause response patterns to take on the appearance of a symmetrical bias.
 For example, the present data indicate that patterns of response facilitation and interference in the WIT are chiefly due to a stable stereotypic association between Blacks and guns.
 However, response contrast effects then cause the White primes to become categorized with the opposite “tool” response.
 This process causes participants to demonstrate patterns of responses suggesting that they have an implicit stereotype that associates Whites and tools, when it seems unlikely that any such association exists (similar effects have been observed for evaluative bias towards the elderly: Scherer & Lambert, 2009, Experiment 6; Scherer & Schott, 2012, Experiment 3).